 1) Sports – this necessitates seeing off a challenge from upstart Spark Sports.
 Spark is the renamed retail arm of Telecom of New Zealand from when Telco got broken up.
 In 2018, Spark attacked a hobbled Sky by buying domestic cricket and then whatever else was available at a reasonable price.
 I’m not native and don’t have a great feel for NZ sports culture, but my understanding is that rugby (owned by Sky) is by far the most important followed by cricket and then netball and then a long tail of the usual subjects, domestic and international.
-Last week, Sky saw off Spark to get League Rugby, putting them firmly in control of the big four important sports rights.
+Last week, Sky saw off Spark to get League Rugby, important sports rights.
 Spark doesn’t have anything to pair with domestic cricket until at least 2023 when Sky’s international cricket rights come up - usually you would want something for the opposite season.
 In fact, despite getting the good luck of nabbing cricket rights just as New Zealand rose to the top of the world rankings, Spark faced the usual grumbling and complaining about lack of availability (not many people or pubs have Spark Sports), weak production values and occasional outages.
 NZ Cricket signed the six year deal with Spark but has been complaining about the drop in viewership.

 As part of the turnaround, Sky is going to reinvest in more sports related general content – documentaries, player profiles and interviews, that sort of thing.
 I view it as a sign of discipline that Sky seems to be investing in niche and not trying their hand at a big budget, must see, Game of Thrones type thing.